nrfconnect/sdk-sidewalk/doc/boards/shields/nrf_sidewalk_eb/index.rst

 nRF Sidewalk EB shield
 ######################

+The nRF Sidewalk EB shield is a Nordic Semiconductor expansion board for the nRF54L15 DK and nRF54LM20 DK.

 Overview
 ********

-The nRF Sidewalk EB shield is a Nordic Semiconductor expansion board for the nRF54L15 DK and nRF54LM20 DK.
-It mounts on the DK expansion port and carries an LR1110 radio module (LBAA0XV2DT) with antennas for LoRa, Wi-Fi, and GNSS, plus a status LED.
+The shield mounts on the DK expansion port.
+It includes an LR1110 radio module (LBAA0XV2DT) with LoRa, Wi-Fi, and GNSS antennas, and a status LED.

 .. figure:: /images/nrf-sidewalk-eb.webp
    :align: center